KeilFelix/PuzzleCollection/README.md

 # PuzzleCollections
-This is the collection of coding puzzles that I solved
+This is the collection of coding puzzles that I solved.